sbi-dev/sbi/paper/paper.md

 # Acknowledgements

-This work has been supported by the German Federal Ministry of Education and Research (BMBF, projects `Simalesam`, FKZ 01IS21055 A-B and `DeepHumanVision`, FKZ: 031L0197B, and the Tübingen AI Center FKZ: 01IS18039A), the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC-Number 2064/1, PN 390727645) and SFB1233 (PN 276693517), SFB 1089 (PN 227953431), SPP 2041 (PN 34721065), SPP 2041 `Computational Connectomics`, SPP 2298-2 (PN 543917411), SFB 1233 `Robust Vision`, and Germany’s Excellence Strategy EXC-Number 2064/1/Project number 390727645, the `Certification and Foundations of Safe Machine Learning Systems in Healthcare` project funded by the Carl Zeiss Foundation, the Else Kröner Fresenius Stiftung (Project ClinbrAIn), and the European Union (ERC, `DeepCoMechTome`, ref.
+This work has been supported by the German Federal Ministry of Education and Research (BMBF, projects "Simalesam", FKZ 01IS21055 A-B and "DeepHumanVision", FKZ: 031L0197B, and the Tübingen AI Center FKZ: 01IS18039A), the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC-Number 2064/1, PN 390727645) and SFB1233 (PN 276693517), SFB 1089 (PN 227953431), SPP 2041 (PN 34721065), SPP 2041 "Computational Connectomics", SPP 2298-2 (PN 543917411), SFB 1233 "Robust Vision", and Germany's Excellence Strategy EXC-Number 2064/1/Project number 390727645, the "Certification and Foundations of Safe Machine Learning Systems in Healthcare" project funded by the Carl Zeiss Foundation, the Else Kröner Fresenius Stiftung (Project "ClinbrAIn"), and the European Union (ERC, "DeepCoMechTome", ref.
 101089288).
 CD was supported by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh.
-BKM is part of the ELLIS PhD program, receiving travel support from the ELISE mobility program which has received funding from the European Union’s Horizon 2020 research and innovation programme under ELISE grant agreement No 951847.
+BKM is part of the ELLIS PhD program, receiving travel support from the ELISE mobility program which has received funding from the European Union's Horizon 2020 research and innovation programme under ELISE grant agreement No 951847.
 DSG is supported by Helmholtz AI.
 JL is a recipient of the Pierre-Aguilar Scholarship and thankful for the funding of the Capital Fund Management (CFM).
 ANK is supported by an FWO grant (G097022N).
-TG was supported by “Third Wave of AI”, funded by the Excellence Program of the Hessian Ministry of Higher Education, Science, Research and Art.
+TG was supported by "Third Wave of AI”, funded by the Excellence Program of the Hessian Ministry of Higher Education, Science, Research and Art.
 TM and PLCR were supported from a national grant managed by the French National Research Agency (Agence Nationale de la Recherche) attributed to the ExaDoST project of the NumPEx PEPR program,